Ingredients for Chicken Enchiladas

 - Heat tortillas about 20 seconds on each side till warm and flexible and some golden brown spots have appeared.

 - Remove the tortillas from the griddle and keep them between a couple of paper towels until ready to use.

 - Spray the sides and bottom of a 9x13-inch baking dish lightly with cooking spray.

-- In a medium bowl combine the enchilada sauce and the heavy cream.
-Spread about ½ cup of the mixture in the bottom of the oiled baking dish.
+- Spread about 1/2 cup of the mixture in the bottom of the oiled baking dish.

 - Cover the chicken with a large tablespoon (or big pinch) of cheese, then roll the tortilla up from one side to make a rolled enchilada - it will be more of an over lap on the seam side that rolled tightly.

-- Repeat with the remaining chicken, cheese and tortillas.
-You will use about 1½ cups of the cheese for the ?lling and set the remainder aside for topping the enchiladas in the pan.
-Add the remaining marinade mixture to the enchilada sauce and cream mixture, if desired.
-Pour this mixture over the top of all the enchiladas.
-Sprinkle with the remaining cheese.
+- You will use about 1 1/2 cups of the cheese for the filling and set the remainder aside for topping the enchiladas in the pan.

 - Bake the enchiladas for 30 to 35 minutes, until the cheese is melted and bubbly and starting to brown on top.

 REMEMBER TO SUBSCRIBE TO our FREE Oh Sweet Basil NEWSLETTER AND RECEIVE EASY RECIPES DELIVERED INTO YOUR INBOX EVERY DAY!